VisteonSofia/practice2/requirements/FT_blinkers.md

 * UC8 When hazzards button is pressed and hazzards are ON Then deactivate the hazzards after end of current blinking cycle.
 * UC9 When blinker is ON Then it shall play a sound until light is deactivated.
 * UC10 When hazzards are ON and press a blinker button Then hazzards shall remain active.
+* UC11 When both blinkers buttons are pressed in same time Then no action shall be triggered.

 #### Peer Review Comments
 * PRC1 regarding R1:"The feature will run every 50ms" >>> Run does not defined expected action.